Tuesday, January 31, 2012

 Meanwhile, Cassia is on her work assignment at a camp in Tana Province.
 Her parents requested the work assignments as a way to let her attempt to locate Ky, but she's not been able to get near to the Outer Provinces, which is where Ky has been sent.
 She also learns about a movement called the Rising, and their leader named the Pilot who will lead a rebellion to confront the Society.
 After this next assignment, Cassia's final work position will be in one of the sorting centers in Central, the largest city in the Society.
 Cassia comes to the realization that she may have to escape and travel on her own to the Outer Provinces to find Ky.

 Xander came to see Cassia before she left on her assignment and gave her several dozen of the blue tablets which Cassia believes will help her survive out in the wilds of the Outer Provinces.
 Cassia is careful to keep them safe and hidden.
 When she is getting ready for her last assignment before leaving for Central, Xander mysteriously shows up at the camp.
 He is passing through Tana on his way to Camas Province adjacent to the Outer Provinces.
 She meets with him and still feels an attraction for her old childhood friend.
 But she is determined to find Ky, despite having strong feelings for Xander.
-Although Xander appears to help Cassia get what she needs one has the feeling that there is something about him we don't know.
+Although Xander appears to help Cassia get what she needs, there is something about him we don't know.

 Eventually Cassia escapes her work detail by sneaking onto a transport to the Outer Provinces.
 She is accompanied by a girl she doesn't know named Indie.
 When Cassia and Indie are dropped off at their location, they meet a boy who knew Ky and saw him escape into the Carving.
 This boy shows them the way into the Carving and they go their separate ways, but not after Cassia offers him a few blue tablets.
+Cassia and Indie meet up with Ky and Eli on the other side of the Carving.
+However, Cassia is not well and Ky, Indie and Eli discover that she has taken one of the blue tablets believing that they will help her survive.
+They tell her, to her disbelief, that she is poisoning herself.

-Ky and Cassia, as well as Indie and Eli decide to return to the township for food and supplies and the artifacts.
+The canyons in the Carving are full of surprises.
+Ky has discovered the township - a village of farmers that has been recently abandoned.
+In caves far above the canyon walls he and Vick also find caves filled with artifacts - books, pamphlets and maps from the time before when people were allowed to create.
+Ky and Cassia, as well as Indie and Eli decide to return to the township for food, supplies, and the artifacts.
 At this time they meet a lone farmer, named Hunter who shows them a hidden cave containing something completely unanticipated.
 The significance of this discovery is not readily apparent, even by the end of this second novel.
-They also locate a map showing them were The Rising is based.
+They also locate a map showing them where The Rising is based.

 As a result of all of this new information, everyone's plans change.
 Cassia and Ky make discoveries about each other that both fill in gaps but also lead to new questions.
 Cassia whose sole intent was to find Ky now wants to join the Rising.
 Ky doesn't want this for himself or for Cassia.
 Indie also wants to find the Rising.
 Hunter wants to find the farmers who fled the township to safety.
 The novel ends with Cassia, Indie and Ky traveling downriver to the Rising.